Little Folks: Content

 A regular feature was a two-page picture story for the youngest readers.
 Each story contained dozens of small illustrations that were used in place of a printed word.

+In 1915 advertisements were placed in newspapers offering new subscribers six issues of Little Folks, plus a wren house, for forty cents.
+The ads stated the magazine contained "fairy stories, nature stories, stories of real children, stories of make-believe children, new games to play, colored cut outs, and pictures to color with paints or crayons."

 Starting in 1920 Little Folks was subtitled Something to Do for Boys and Girls.
 New features were added including instructions for items to make, book reviews, nature study and animal stories.